Online Versus Offline Rate in Streaming Codes for Variable-Size Messages: Abstract

 \section{Abstract}

-Providing high quality-of-service for live communication is a pervasive challenge which is plagued by packet losses during transmission.
-Streaming codes are a class of erasure codes specifically designed for such low-latency streaming communication settings.
-We consider the recently proposed setting of streaming codes under \textit{variable-size messages} which reflects the requirements of applications such as live video streaming.
-In practice, streaming codes {often} need to operate in an ``online'' setting where the sizes of the future messages are unknown.
-Yet, previously studied upper bounds on the rate apply to ``offline'' coding schemes with access to all (including future) message sizes.

-In this paper, we evaluate whether the optimal offline rate is a feasible goal for online streaming codes when communicating over a burst-only packet loss channel.
-We identify two broad parameter regimes where, perhaps surprisingly, online streaming codes can, in fact, match the optimal offline rate.
-For both of these settings, we present rate-optimal online code constructions.
-For all remaining parameter settings, we establish that it is impossible for online coding schemes to attain the optimal offline rate.
+One pervasive challenge in providing a high quality-of-service for live communication is to recover lost packets in real-time.
+Streaming codes are a class of erasure codes that are designed for such strict, low-latency streaming communication settings.
+Motivated by applications that transmit messages whose sizes vary over time, such as live video streaming, this paper considers the setting of streaming codes under variable-size messages.
+In practice, streaming codes operate in an ``online'' setting where the sizes of the future messages are unknown. ``Offline'' codes, in contrast, have access to the sizes of all messages, including future ones.
+This paper introduces the first online rate-optimal streaming codes for communicating over a burst-only packet loss channel for two broad parameter regimes.
+These two online codes match the rates of optimal offline codes for the two settings despite the apparent advantage of the offline setting.
+This paper further establishes that online codes cannot attain the optimal rate for offline codes for all remaining parameter settings.